dbeaudoinfortin/HeatMaps/README.md

 Easily create beautiful custom heat maps in only a few lines of Java code!

-I orginally developed this code for the [NAPS Data Analysis Toolbox](https://github.com/dbeaudoinfortin/NAPSDataAnalysis) and now I have spun it out into its own project so others can also benefit from it.
+I originally developed this code for the [NAPS Data Analysis Toolbox](https://github.com/dbeaudoinfortin/NAPSDataAnalysis) and now I have spun it out into its own project so others can also benefit from it.

 ## Getting Started